/

 Questions are created and maintained by the Driving-Tests.org content team following our multi-layer editorial process and updated whenever the New Jersey MVC changes its handbook or website information.
 Official sources we check:

 1. Start here.
-One of 4 free New Jersey tests. ~6 min.
+One of 4 free online New Jersey tests. ~6 min.
 Read explanations as you go.

 2. Cover more ground.
 All tests have different questions - no repeats.